Kakalanp/TO-DO-list/README.md

 # To Do List

-> This is a project that let's you see a list of task, youy can add them through the console.
+> This is a project that let's you see a list of task, you can add them through the console.
 >
 ![image](https://user-images.githubusercontent.com/78335447/155816434-3bf4a155-bb09-4057-bf38-b3048bcf51c2.png) ![image](https://user-images.githubusercontent.com/78335447/155816484-9b2c8f33-0186-4d50-84a2-94e53469e888.png) ![image](https://user-images.githubusercontent.com/78335447/155816503-850fef41-880b-458a-a9a8-4b7b644ae2eb.png) ![image](https://user-images.githubusercontent.com/78335447/155816528-78bd1ce2-7524-42d6-8e3a-bf19f88d9f00.png)